stahlfaust/stahlfaust.SIT.Co-op.Server/README.md

 4. Click the `Launch` button to test your installation!
 If your game loads proceed to the next section.
 If your game does not load please [click here](https://github.com/blayne-eyster/StahlfaustSITCoopServer/wiki#need-help).
 ## Installing Client Side Mods
-1. Open the `stahlfaust's SIT-Coop Server` folder that you unzipped earlier.
+1. Open the `stahlfaust's SIT Coop Serverpack + SIT AIO Installer` folder that you unzipped earlier.

 2. Open the `Client Mods` folder.